rpatidar/myblog/src/pages/blog/designing-api-interfaces-lesson-1.md

 }
 ```

-happy leaving for 6 months, and now you are asked to add `age` field, you update your interface to this ?
+Happy leaving for 6 months, and now you are asked to add `age` field, you update your interface to this ?
 **Updated Provider**

 ```java